 Landscape vs portrait orientation

 You can capture pictures in landscape and portrait orientation.
-Some photos look best in one orientation than the other.
-So, try composing with both orientation to see which one suits the frame and select accordingly.
+Some photos look better in one orientation than the other.
+So, try composing with both orientation to see which one suits the scene best and choose accordingly.

-I have cropped the image of the Rock bunting bird into portrait orientation (original image in landscape orientation), to show the difference between the two.
-The bird details are more visible in the portrait orientation.
+I have cropped the image of the Rock bunting bird into portrait orientation (the original image in landscape orientation), to show the difference between the two.
+Here, the bird details are more visible in the portrait orientation.

 33. Rule Of Odds